movead/blogshow/Have_an_eye_on_locks_of_PostgreSQL.md

 ## 1. A Little Bit About *pg_locks*

 It is a locks view in PostgreSQL.
 Except for row locks added by the SELECT ...
 FOR command, we can observe all other locks existing in the database in this lock view.
-There is a granted attribute in the view if the granted is true indicates that the lock has been acquired and if false indicates that the lock is waiting.
+There is a granted attribute in the lock view, if this attribute is true, it means that the process has acquired the lock.
+Otherwise, it means that the process is waiting for the lock.